puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 -   `file-protocol`: Which file transfer protocol to use.
 Either `winrm` or `smb`.
 Using `smb` is recommended for large file transfers.
 Default is `winrm`.

-**Note:** The SMB file protocol is experimental and is currently unsupported in conjunction with SSL, given that only SMB2 is currently implented.
+**Note:** The SMB file protocol is experimental and is currently unsupported in conjunction with SSL, given that only SMB2 is currently implemented.

 -   `password`: Login password.
 Required unless using Kerberos.